techidaily/site-youtube-data/source/_posts/approved-discover-the-leading-youtube-to-webm-converter-tools.md

 ![Convert YouTube video to WebM format with YouTubNow](https://images.wondershare.com/filmora/article-images/convert-youtube-video-webm-with-youtubnow.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=M69YSY0Mk_gsdU0Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The process of converting a video you found on YouTube to WebM file format with YouTubNow platform takes only a few moments of your time.
 Simply paste the video’s URL to the designated area of the web page and wait for the platform to load the video.
 As soon as the video is loaded you will be able to see the video’s details.
 You should then select one of the WebM options and click on the Download button.
 A new tab will open where you can download the WebM video to your computer.
 It is worth noting that YouTubNow platform is prone to crashes, so it may be a good idea to download the app for Android devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 [YTOFFLINE](https://www.free-converter.com/Convert-to-WebM)